Shrimanthv/The_Dialogue_Engine/README.md

 - [Technology Used](#technology-used)
 - [Author](#author)
 ---
-## Demo
-🚀 Live App – [Insert Link to Live Streamlit App Here]

-Click the link above to test The Dialogue Engine!
-Interact with the BlenderBot model, adjust generation settings (Temperature and Max Tokens), and experience the custom chat interface.

 ## Overview
 The Dialogue Engine is an interactive, web-based conversational AI application built using Streamlit and the BlenderBot-400M-distill model from the Hugging Face Transformers library.
 The project demonstrates the full lifecycle of deploying a sequence-to-sequence (Seq2Seq) conversational model, from initial model loading in a Jupyter Notebook to a polished, professional web interface.